RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: C

-### Question # 83 - Which of the following risks is probably most significant when choosing to use one cloud provider for your operational environment and another for BC/DR backup/archive?
+### [important] Question # 83 - Which of the following [risks is probably most significant] when choosing to use one cloud provider for your operational environment and another for BC/DR backup/archive?
 A.  Physical intrusion
-B.	Proprietary formats/lack of interoperability
+B.	**Proprietary formats/lack of interoperability**
 C.	Vendor lock- in/lockout
 D.	Natural disasters